 - WCS is a lead-follow partner dance that emphasizes the conversation between the partners.
 The leader is responsible for selecting the patterns of the dance, but is encouraged to create opportunities for the follower to shine within the dance.
-The follower is responsible for carrying out the intention of the leader, but is encouraged to play and interpret within the leader’s overall structure.
+The follower is responsible for carrying out the intention of the leader, but is encouraged to play and interpret within the leader’s overall structure and connection.

 - WCS is generally danced in a linear slot, with the follower moving to either end of the slot and the leader remaining in the center.
 Although the slot can rotate or travel on occasion, WCS is not a circular or progressive dance.

 - Every pattern in WCS ends in an anchor; the leader and follower are stretched away from each other.
 This stretch, or elasticity, creates a smooth and relaxed look for the dance.
 In contrast to other forms of swing, west coast settles into the end of each pattern through the anchor.
 Need some style in your anchor step?
 Learn our 6 anchor step variations.

 Want a FREE Beginner Instructional Video?
 We will send one to you FREE>> Send me the video

 Why do people love West Coast Swing?